pashov/audits/solo/MoleculeVesting-security-review.md

 ## Description

 Some tokens, for example `USDC` and `USDT` implement an admin controlled address block list.
-All transfer to a blocked address will revert.
+All transfers to a blocked address will revert.
 Since the `revoke` functionality forcefully transfers the claimable vested tokens to an address with a `vestingSchedule`, all calls to `revoke` will revert if such an address has claimable balance and is in the token's block list.

 ## Recommendations